xVermouth/verilog_bootcamp/docs/info.md

 ## How it works

 This is a matrix drop down showing ONINXZXC NGIX.
 Use switches to change color mode.
+This is a sample modification of an existing verilog code.

 ## How to test

-This is a matrix drop down showing ONINXZXC NGIX
+This is a matrix drop down showing ONINXZXC NGIX.
+Use switches to change color mode.
+This is a sample modification of an existing verilog code.

 ## External hardware